How to Start a Blog the Right Way

 Now let’s get keep moving!

-And that’s it!
+But before you do that, CONGRATULATIONS!
 You now have a new WordPress.org website!

 So let’s get designing, shall we?